oliveremover/GUI_for_sphinx/README.md

 ## About

 This is a simple web-based documentation management system designed specifically for creating and maintaining Sphinx-based documentation.
 It provides an intuitive interface for organizing, editing, and publishing structured documentation with minimal technical knowledge required.
+THe app requires that you have set up a Sphinx program and updated the path: SPHINX_DOCS_PATH = "". the Sphinx program also needs to have a folder set up called "gettingstarted" and one name "content".
+This can ofcourse be configured.

 ## Features